Human rights in Canada: Discrimination

-When the act was passed in 1977, the list of prohibted grounds of discrimination was shorter.
+When the act was passed in 1977, the list of prohibited grounds of discrimination was shorter.
 Additional prohibited grounds have been added over time.

 Disability discrimination

 When the Canadian Human Rights Act was passed in 1977, it had a more limited prohibition on disability discrimination than is currently the case.
 Section 3 of the act prohibited discrimination on the basis of "physical disability", and only in matters related to employment.
 In 1983, Parliament expanded this protection to be on the basis of diability generally, which includes mental disability, and removed the restriction that it only related to matters of employment.

 Several programs and services are also subject to specific legislation requiring inclusive approaches.
 For example, Canada Elections Act requires that polling stations be accessible (e.g., providing material in multiple formats, open and closed caption videotapes for voters who are hearing impaired, a voting template for people with visual disabilities, and many other services).

 Other laws with disability provisions include section 6 of the Canada Evidence Act, which regulates evidence-gathering involving persons with mental and physical disabilities, and the Employment Equity Act, which requires private and public sector employers under federal jurisdiction to increase representation of persons with disabilities.

 Federal benefits include the Canada disability savings bond, and the Canada disability savings grant which are deposited into the Registered Disability Savings Plan (RDSP) of low-income families, as established by the Disability Savings Act.
 Disabled persons may also be eligible for the Disability Tax Credit, and the families of children with disabilities are eligible for the Canada Child Disability Benefit, a tax-free monthly payment.